open-telemetry/opentelemetry.io/content/en/docs/collector/about.md

 ## Introduction

 The OpenTelemetry Collector offers a vendor-agnostic implementation on how to receive, process, and export telemetry data.
-In removes the need to run, operate, and maintain multiple agents/collectors in order to support open-source observability data formats (e.g. Jaeger, Prometheus, etc.) sending to one or more open-source or commercial back-ends.
+It removes the need to run, operate, and maintain multiple agents/collectors in order to support open-source observability data formats (e.g. Jaeger, Prometheus, etc.) sending to one or more open-source or commercial back-ends.